 The Program on Transatlantic Relations was created at the end of 2005 after an initiating donation by Pierre Keller, a former Fellow of the Center who is presently a member of the Center's Advisory Committee.
 Working in close cooperation with the Minda de Gunzburg Center for European Studies and Harvard Kennedy School, the program endeavors to strengthen research and teaching on transatlantic issues within the University, focusing on European and North American social, economic, political, security, and environmental issues that are of particular relevance to the transatlantic relationship.

 Special events organized by the program include the Paul-Henri Spaak Lecture Series and the Warren and Anita Manshel Lecture on American Foreign Policy.
-Two recent Spaak Lectures were given by European Commission President José Manuel Barroso (2008) and European Union Foreign Minister, Baroness Catherine Ashton (2010).
-In 2013, Jean-Claude Trichet, former president of the European Central Bank, delivered the Warren and Anita Manshel Lecture on American Foreign Policy.
-The title of Mr. Trichet’s talk was “The State of the Euro: Implications for Europe and the United States.”
+The last Spaak Lectures were given by European Commission President José Manuel Barroso (2008) and European Union High Representative for Foreign and Security Policy Baroness Catherine Ashton (2010).
+The last Warren and Anita Manshel Lectures on American Foreign Policy were given by Jean-Claude Trichet, former president of the European Central Bank (2013); Joseph S. Nye, Harvard University Distinguished Service Professor (2014); and William Wallace, member of the House of Lords (2015).

-The program facilitates research appointments for Europeans at the University (including Fritz Thyssen Fellows and Schumpeter Fellows), supports research on transatlantic issues by Harvard faculty and students, facilitates visits of European Union representatives, and sponsors the Weatherhead Center's Transatlantic Relations Seminar.
+The program facilitates research appointments for Europeans at the University (including Fritz Thyssen Fellows and Schumpeter Fellows); supports research on transatlantic issues by Harvard faculty and students; facilitates visits of European Union representatives; and sponsors the Weatherhead Center's Transatlantic Relations Seminar.

-Director, Program on Transatlantic Relations.
+Senior Associate, Program on Transatlantic Relations.
 Adjunct Professor of Public Policy, Harvard Kennedy School.